wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-infrastructure-example.md

 Adventure Works Cycles determined that they needed two storage accounts:

-- **adventureazosusesawebapp** for the standard storage of the web servers, application servers, and domain controllers and their data disks.
+- **adventureazoschesawebapp** for the standard storage of the web servers, application servers, and domain controllers and their data disks.
-- **adventureazosusesasql** for the Premium storage of the SQL Server VMs and their data disks.
+- **adventureazoschesasql** for the Premium storage of the SQL Server VMs and their data disks.

 ## Virtual network and subnets

 Because the virtual network does not need ongoing connectivity to the Adventure Work Cycles on-premises network, they decided on a cloud-only virtual network.

-They created a cloud-only virtual network with the following settings using the Azure portal:
+They created a cloud-only virtual network with the following settings using the Azure Portal Preview:

-- Name: AZOS-USE-VN01
+- Name: AZOS-CHE-VN01
-- Location: China East 2
+- Location: China East
 - Virtual network address space: 10.0.0.0/8
 - First subnet:
 	- Name: FrontEnd